 - Cross-friction is used to break down adhesions to accelerate muscle healing

 - Trigger point release or ischemic techniques eliminate tender areas and decrease spasm.

 Massage stimulates endorphins which help to manage pain and decrease anxiety.
 We often use massage along with thermal therapy to relax the patient and warm the muscles to enhance the effect of any stretching, range of motion or exercises and ensure the patients gain the most from other forms of therapy we incorporate.

-Paws in Motion also hold small group pet massage training courses for Hong Kong pet owners.
+Paws in Motion also provide Pet Massage e-Gift Certificate for you to gift a unique pampering for your friends' pets.
+We hold small group pet massage training courses for Hong Kong pet owners too.
 Contact us for details on the next scheduled course.

 Feline stress can cause a range of health problems and affect a cat’s behavior.
 Feliway® is the secret to happy cats.
 The calming effect of pheromones helps cats adjust to new places or people, reduce stress of transportation and to help stop marking behaviours.VIEW DETAILS